 BLUE MAN GROUP

 The Saint Ignatius Blue Man Group was created by students who believe that we need to show spirit and support to our athletics, arts and academic programs in fun and creative ways.
 Some of the past themes have involved beach party, gold rush, and painting up for sporting events.
-The program is here to show that we appreciate all of our students’ hard work for what they have accomplished for the school.
+Our program is here to show that we appreciate all of our students’ hard work for what they have accomplished for the school.
 We are here to offer support and show respect for these programs and to show why We the Men in Blue are Men for Others.
+We welcome all new comers who wish to join us in support of these efforts.
+We have meetings every Tuesday right after school in room 102.

 Moderator: Mr. Jeff McCormick '83